igeo/igeo.github.io/rendezvous/plan.md

     *   Entering the Earth's atmosphere (de-orbiting).
     *   Running out of fuel (if implemented).

+### 4.5.
+Docking Mode and Indicators

+*   **Docking Mode:** When the spacecraft is within a certain range of the station, docking mode will be activated, providing more precise controls.
+    *   **Translational Controls:** WASD keys for fine-tuned movement (up, down, left, right).
+    *   **Rotational Controls:** Q and E keys for fine-tuned rotation.
+*   **Pilot View Indicator:** An on-screen box will highlight the station's location.
+If the station is off-screen, an arrow will point towards it.
+*   **Mission View Indicator:** A line will be drawn on the spacecraft to indicate its docking port, showing the correct orientation for docking.

 ## 5. Technical Stack

 *   **Language:** JavaScript (or TypeScript for improved maintainability).